yash04yy/doc-rag/README.md

 - **GraphiQL UI (Web IDE)**
     - URL: `http://localhost:8080/graphiql`
     - Use this in your browser for interactive query/testing.
+Open for everyone.

 ### Troubleshooting & Notes

 - Ensure your backend is running and all required services are up (DB and embedding model).
-- For authentication or CORS issues, adjust your Spring Boot configuration or security settings as needed.
+- If you get a 401/403 error from REST APIs, your JWT was missing, expired, or not authorized for that feature.
 - Both endpoints use the same retrieval and RAG backend for consistent answers.
+- **Loader**: When submitting questions in the UI, a loading indicator will display while the system generates answers.

 ---